Video of portrait and voice of

 Sharon Wiggins applied for commutation and was turned down 13 times.
 Once her application made it to the governor's desk.

-In 2012, the U.S. Supreme Court issued its decision in Miller v.
-Alabama, which made mandatory sentences of life without parole for juveniles unconstitutional.
-She was hopeful and felt she would be released.
+In 2012, the U.S. Supreme Court issued its decision on Miller v.
+Alabama.
+Mandatory sentences of life without parole for juveniles are now unconstitutional.
+At that time, Sharon Wiggins was hopeful that she would soon be released.

 Sharon Wiggins was determined to enact her own brilliant style of rehabilitation.
-She participated in every program opportunity, earning certificates in diverse skills, among them upholstery, food catering, auto mechanics, paralegal studies, computer programming, cosmetology, construction and architecture.
+She participated in numerous program opportunities, earning certificates in diverse skills, including upholstery, food catering, auto mechanics, paralegal studies, computer programming, cosmetology, construction and architecture.

-She was among the first women to graduate with an associate's degree program from Penn State University.
-She realized that she had to create her own style of guidance counselor since college degree programs were leaving Muncy, discouraged by how few of the women were enrolling.
-This led to her job as a part-time employee of Penn State, working inside the prison as a liaison, where she was paid street wages.
+She was one of the first women to graduate with an associate's degree from Penn State University.
+She initiated her own style of guidance counselor since institutions were discouraged by how few women were enrolling.
+Employed by Penn State, paying her street wages for her expertise, Wiggins worked inside the prison as a guidance counselor.

 "She really helped us administer the program," said Mr. Beisel, who had served as the director of the Penn State Williamsport Center.
 "It was pretty much unprecedented in Pennsylvania and across the country."